 Even though most of Alexa’s responses can be shown, rather than said, when a screen is involved, there’s no way to disable voice feedback at the moment.
 The options are the same if you’ve got an Echo with a display.
 In this case, your only choice is to adjust the volume by using the physical buttons or the app.

-If you talk to Cortana, it will talk back to you, and there’s not yet an option to change that.
-The smart assistant also lacks an option to type out requests, but you can get replies to some questions—like the time of day in various cities, or sports scores—by just typing them into the Windows 10 search box on the taskbar.
+If you talk to Cortana, it will talk back to you, and there’s not an option to change that.
+The smart assistant also lacks an option to type out requests, but you can get replies to some questions—like the time of day in various cities, or sports scores—by just typing them into the Windows search box on your taskbar.
 In that case, though, you’re querying Bing, not Cortana.